 - Drop the top half into position, and replace and tighten the screws.

-NOTE: We’ve added quite a bit of detail within this tutorial on how to insert the lock, but for additional information, you can take a look at the handy Dritz® PDF installation sheet or check out our own general tutorial on Turn Lock installation.
+NOTE: We’ve added quite a bit of detail within this tutorial on how to insert our chosen lock, and we also understand your selected lock may differ somewhat, however, all these types of locks are actually quite similar.
+Review the instructions that come with the lock or check out our own general tutorial on Turn Lock installation.

 - Set aside the flap.